 University Rules and Regulations specify: "Any person who receives allegations of research misconduct must promptly forward them, in writing, to the dean or director of the academic unit in which the accused individual is located."
 (420.010 C1)

 If you have a question related to research integrity, contact the Research Integrity Officer.

-Data acquisition, Management, Sharing, and Ownership
+Data acquisition, Management, Sharing and Ownership

 Responsible practices for acquiring and maintaining research data.
 Proper methods for record keeping and electronic data collection and storage in scientific research.
-Includes defining what constitutes data; keeping data notebooks or electronic files; data privacy and confidentiality; data selection, retention, sharing, ownership, and analysis; data as legal documents and intellectual property, including copyright laws.
+Includes defining what constitutes data; keeping data notebooks or electronic files; data privacy and confidentiality; data selection, retention, sharing, ownership and analysis; data as legal documents and intellectual property, including copyright laws.

 Publication Practices and Responsible Authorship

 The purpose and importance of scientific publication, and the responsibilities of the authors.
-Includes topics such as collaborative work and assigning appropriate credit, acknowledgments, appropriate citations, repetitive publications, fragmentary publication, corrections and retractions, application of discipline-based conventions for deciding upon authors, author responsibilities.
+Includes topics such as collaborative work and assigning appropriate credit, acknowledgments, appropriate citations, repetitive publications, fragmentary publication, corrections and retractions, application of discipline-based conventions for deciding upon authors and author responsibilities.
 To support responsible authorship and publication practices at MU, the Office of Research, Graduate Studies and Economic Development encourages researchers’ use of iThenticate software to prescreen grant proposals and scholarly papers for possible plagiarism or misuse of text.

 In collaboration with the Graduate School, the mutual responsibilities of mentors and trainees in all levels of research.
-Includes the role of a mentor, responsibilities of a mentor and a trainee, conflicts between mentor and trainee, collaboration and competition, selection of a mentor, and misusing the mentor/trainee relationship.
+Includes the role of a mentor, responsibilities of a mentor and a trainee, conflicts between mentor and trainee, collaboration and competition, selection of a mentor and misusing the mentor/trainee relationship.

 For Graduate Students & Post-Docs: Responsible Conduct of Research Program